i2p/i2p.www/i2p2www/spec/proposals/157-new-tbm.rst

 Summary
 -------

-The current size of the encrypted tunnel Build Request and Response records is 528.
+The current size of the encrypted tunnel Build Request and Reply records is 528.
 For typical Variable Tunnel Build and Variable Tunnel Build Reply messages, the total size is 2113 bytes.
 This message is fragmented into 1KB three tunnel messages for the reverse path.

-Changes to the 528-byte record format for ECIES-X25519 routers are specified in [Prop152]_.
+Changes to the 528-byte record format for ECIES-X25519 routers are specified in [Prop152]_ and [Tunnel-Creation-ECIES]_.
 For a mix of ElGamal and ECIES-X25519 routers in a tunnel, the record size must remain 528 bytes.
 However, if all routers in a tunnel are ECIES-X25519, a new, smaller build record is possible, because ECIES-X25519 encryption has much less overhead